Call for Papers

 How to Submit

 All submission materials must be submitted electronically to PCS.
 In PCS, first click “Submissions” at the top of the page.
 From the dropdown menus for society, conference, and track, select “SIGCHI”, “SCF 2026”, and “SCF 2026 Demos”, respectively, and press “Go.”
-This track will be opened a few weeks before the submission deadline.

 Submission Materials

-Two-pages Abstract
+Two-Page Abstract

 Length